AKAFX/IOTD/README.md

 # IOTD
-It is for 311 lab to make internet great again!
-[README.md](https://github.com/user-attachments/files/17675410/README.md)
+This is a large-scale dataset for illegal activities in online transactions [README.md](https://github.com/user-attachments/files/17675410/README.md)